‘Children’s Choice’ enables every child to have their choice of main course.

 If your child has a medical appointment etc in the morning, please let us know their meal choice when you contact us to say that they will be late in.
 If we are not informed of a choice, we can guarantee that they will be able to have a hot jacket potato and filling but we cannot guarantee their choice of other meals on the menu, although we will try to accommodate them.

 Southcott Lower School currently has a food hygiene rating of 5.
-This was awarded on Thursday 14th June 2018 by Central Bedfordshire Council.
+This was awarded in February 2023 by Central Bedfordshire Council.